Genusbiz/docs/developers/installation and configuration/system requirements.md

-## System Requirements for an Application Server Running Genus App Services
+## System requirements for an application server running Genus App Services

 The minimum hardware and software requirements for an application server running Genus App Services are listed below.